 If you represent a US university offering a MAT or M.Ed. and are willing to be part of this initiative, please reach out to firstname.lastname@example.org.

-In response to this shortage, the French Embassy’s education division is creating a Multi-State Pathway to Accreditation, a program that helps those with a strong mastery of French enter into the teaching profession with fewer obstacles and blockages than obtaining a traditional teaching license.
+In response to this shortage the Multi-State Pathway to Teaching French initiative that helps those with a strong mastery of French enter into the teaching profession with fewer obstacles and blockages than obtaining a traditional teaching license.

-This program –– while still in the preliminary phase of creation –– will involve around 70 hours of training online, divided into four distinct phases.
-These training hours will permit the successful participant to receive a Personalized Learning Plan outlining the last steps required to obtain a teaching license, as well as up to three university credits applicable to an approved teacher preparation program.
+This initiative, facilitated by Catherine Ousselin and Bridget Yaden, will involve around 60 hours of training online, divided into three distinct phases.
+These training hours will allow the successful participant to receive a Personalized Learning Plan outlining the last steps required to obtain a teaching license, as well as up to three university credits applicable to an approved teacher preparation program.
 Participants will also be put in contact with the appropriate state and district administrators to find a placing within a school, and finish their certification while gaining actual classroom experience.
-Please note that the Multi-State Pathway is not a certification in and of itself; completing the program will facilitate and shorten acceptance to an accredited educational institution, in partnership with the Embassy, at which the candidate may finish the last credits needed for a teaching degree.